eiz/libbg3/README.md

 - .loca (ditto)
 - aigrid.data (only version 21, the latest as of patch 6)
 - .patch (does not support writing compressed normal maps)
-- .gr2 (read only, compressed files require an external codec, see `examples/granny.c` for an implementation with BitKnit2 support)
+- .gr2 (read only, see https://github.com/eiz/pybg3 for compression support)

 Support for the text based formats is generally out of scope for this library.